LoGinto/Favorite-scripts-from-Udemy/README.md

-Favorite Scripts that I learned to write myself
+usefull scripts that I wrote for personal project